 The Florida panther relies on the Everglades for survival, yet habitat degradation is the key reason for its declining health.
 Currently, there are an estimated 70-100 panthers living in the Everglades, making them one of the most endangered animals in the world.

-Another iconic endangered species, manatee can’t survive in water temperature below 63 degrees and often migrate towards warmer spring-fed rivers during winter months.
+Another iconic endangered species, the manatee can’t survive in water temperature below 63 degrees and often migrate toward warmer spring-fed rivers during winter months.

 Appreciating the Florida Everglades: Visiting with Everglades Wildlife

 Nothing is as exciting as coming face to face with a wild animal, and the American alligator is one creature that doesn’t disappoint.
 Visit the zoo and you’re sure to see a variety of cool animals, but when you’re ready to roll up your sleeves for an interactive experience with a gator, the Florida Everglades is the place to be.
 Where can you hold a baby alligator in Florida?
+The answer is after an Everglades excursion.
 Here’s what a day trip to Everglades Holiday Park has to offer adventurous families.

 Watching animals from behind a cage can be fun, but the experience is even more exciting when you can actually hold them.
-At Everglades Holiday Park, you can have your picture taken holding a baby alligator, boa, lemur, skunk and more!
+At Everglades Holiday Park, you can have your picture taken holding a baby alligator, boa, lemur, skunk, and more after your Everglades National Park boat tour!
 Feel the texture of a real live alligator as you pose for the camera, and you’ll never look at Florida’s most iconic resident the same again.
 Don’t worry, there’s nothing dangerous here – the crew and team at Everglades Holiday Park are professionals, and the animals thrive on attention.
 Kids can’t get enough of the critters at Everglades Holiday Park.
 Even the little ones enjoy the gators up close and personal, and boy, do they grin from ear to ear!